infrahq/infra/docs/start/what-is-infra.md

 ### Automatic onboarding & offboarding

 Infra includes deep integration with identity providers such as [Okta](../manage/idp/okta.md).
-Users are automatically onboarded and provided access to the resources they need without having to create additional accounts.
-Unlike other tooling, Infra continously verifies users' information with upstream identity providers so access is revoked immediately.
+Users onboard automatically and receive access to the resources they need without having to create additional accounts.
+Unlike other tooling, Infra continuously verifies users' information with upstream identity providers, revoking access immediately when appropriate.

 ### Configure access as code

 Infra supports configuring **access as code** via Git-managed configuration.

-Identity providers, users, groups and more can be entirely defined in code, meaning all access is traced back into GitHub, GitLab or other source control systems.
-For more about this see [Configuring Users in Helm Reference](../reference/helm.md#Users)
+Identity providers, users, groups and more can be entirely defined in code, meaning all access configuration is trackable in your source control system, such as GitHub or GitLab.
+For more about this, see [Configuring Users in Helm Reference](../reference/helm.md#Users).

 ### Fine-grained access

 Most RBAC or access tooling is _coarse_ grained, meaning users usually receive **admin or nothing** access to infrastructure.
 With Infra, users or groups can be provided access to specific resources.
-For more about this see [Working with Roles](../manage/roles.md)
+For more about this, see [Working with Roles](../manage/roles.md).

 ### Dynamic or just-in-time access

 Using Infra's API, access can be granted and revoked on-the-fly for users who need it for a limited amount of time.
 For example, if `suzie@infrahq.com` is starting their on-call schedule, they can be granted and revoked access automatically via an `infra` CLI command or API call.
-For more about this see [Dynamic Access](../using/dynamic.md)
+For more about this, see [Dynamic Access](../using/dynamic.md).

 ### Multi-cloud access